When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Gianna

-As one would expect from a name with strong Italian roots, there are many famous Italians and some others with the name Gianna:
+As one would expect from a name with strong Italian roots, there are many famous Europeans with the name, though American figures are quickly catching up.

-• Gianna Jun: South Korean actress and model.
+• Gianna Jun: A highly successful South Korean actress and model (also known as Jun Ji-hyun).

-• Gia Goodman: a secondary character in the tv show “Veronica Mars.”
+• Gia Goodman: A smart, snappy character in the cult classic TV show “Veronica Mars.”

-• Gia Mahan: a minor character in the tv show “Full House.”
+• Gia Mahan: A character in the TV show “Full House” who was Stephanie Tanner’s friend.

 The following are answers to some of the most frequently asked questions about the name Gianna.